 - A 61,214 tonne cruise ship visited Stewart Island in December 2009 raising the population from 400 to 1850.
 (NZ Herald, December 2009)

-- Cromwell is the furtherest town from the sea, around 120km.
+- Cromwell is the furtherest town from the sea in NZ, around 120km.
 Ironically Cromwell's original town centre was flooded in the 1990's to make way for the Clyde Dam - see thecuriouskiwi blog - The town that drowned.

 - What is the world record for the most socks worn on one foot?
 Who cares?
 Kiwi Alastair Galpin, he set the world record at 70 in 2005.
 That year he also set a new record for the most finger-snapping in one minute – 199 snaps.